tizkovatereza/Llama-3.1/README.md

 At this moment, Llama 3.1 is one of the most capable open-source models.

-In this step-by-step guide, we show how to give it code interpreter capabilities and test it on coding and data analysis tasks.
+In this step-by-step guide, we show how to give it the code interpreter capabilities and test it on coding and data analysis tasks.

 ## Llama 3.1 function calling